georgepence/georgepence/README.md

 #### Info about me

-I'm currently enrolled in Web Development and Data Structures at Oregon State University, having already completed three intro courses.
+I'm currently enrolled in Introduction to Databases at Oregon State University, having already completed five intro courses.

 <!--
 **georgepence/georgepence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.